Instagram: 2012–2014: Additional platforms and acquisition by Facebook

 The deal closed just before Facebook's scheduled initial public offering according to CNN.
 The deal price was compared to the $35 million Yahoo! paid for Flickr in 2005.
-Mark Zuckerberg said Facebook was "committed to building and growing Instagram independently."
+Mark Zuckerberg said Facebook was "committed to building and growing Instagram independently".
 According to Wired, the deal netted Systrom $400 million.

-In November 2012, Instagram launched website profiles, allowing anyone to see user feeds from a web browser with limited functionality, as well as a selection of badges, web widget buttons to link to profiles.
+In November 2012, Instagram launched website profiles, allowing anyone to see user feeds from a web browser with limited functionality, as well as a selection of badges, and web widget buttons to link to profiles.
 Since the app's launch it had used the Foursquare API technology to provide named location tagging.
 In March 2014, Instagram started to test and switch the technology to use Facebook Places.

 2015–2017: Redesign and Windows app

 In June 2015, the desktop website user interface was redesigned to become more flat and minimalistic, but with more screen space for each photo and to resemble the layout of Instagram's mobile website.
 Furthermore, one row of pictures only has three instead of five photos to match the mobile layout.
 The slideshow banner on the top of profile pages, which simultaneously slide-showed seven picture tiles of pictures posted by the user, alternating at different times in a random order, has been removed.
 In addition, the formerly angular profile pictures became circular.

 In April 2016, Instagram released a Windows 10 Mobile app, after years of demand from Microsoft and the public to release an app for the platform.
 The platform previously had a beta version of Instagram, first released on November 21, 2013, for Windows Phone 8.
 The new app added support for videos (viewing and creating posts or stories, and viewing live streams), album posts and direct messages.
 Similarly, an app for Windows 10 personal computers and tablets was released in October 2016.
 In May, Instagram updated its mobile website to allow users to upload photos, and to add a "lightweight" version of the Explore tab.

 On May 11, 2016, Instagram revamped its design, adding a black-and-white flat design theme for the app's user interface, and a less skeuomorphistic, more abstract, "modern" and colorful icon.
 Rumors of a redesign first started circulating in April, when The Verge received a screenshot from a tipster, but at the time, an Instagram spokesperson simply told the publication that it was only a concept.
 On December 6, 2016, Instagram introduced comment liking.
 However, unlike post likes, the user who posted a comment does not receive notifications about comment likes in their notification inbox.
 Uploaders can optionally decide to deactivate comments on a post.

-The mobile web front end allows uploading pictures since May 4, 2017.
+The mobile website allows uploading pictures since May 4, 2017.
 Image filters and the ability to upload videos were not introduced then.
 On April 30, 2019, the Windows 10 Mobile app was discontinued, though the mobile website remains available as a progressive web application (PWA) with limited functionality.
 The app remains available on Windows 10 computers and tablets, also updated to a PWA in 2020.